erez-o/docsforge/docs/faq.md

     Solutions:

-    a.
-If possible, change your code so that `ifdef` doesn't wrap any lines of codes.
+    1. If possible, change your code so that `ifdef` doesn't wrap any lines of codes.

         ```cpp
         #ifdef MY_DEFINE